One-Coat House Paint: Does It Actually Work?

 At VanDerKolk Painting, we firmly believe that surfaces require

-two coats of paint for optimal coverage and durability.
+at least two coats of paint for optimal coverage and durability.
 When we were asked about one-coat house paint, we had to wonder just how effective it is.

 Today, we’re doing a deep dive into one-coat house paint, if it works, and our expert tips to make the most out of the formula.
 If you’ve been considering trying one-coat house paint, then you’ll want to keep reading.